LW-SI/MVP/squad.markdown

 ### Squad Depth

+In addition to Current Squad Depth, it would also be useful to have:
 - Conceptual Depth (user can add shortlisted players in to see where they would fit into their squad)
 - Future Depth (including youth players, contract expiry and future transfers)